Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 • Use chicken thighs: they stay juicy under the batter and fry.

-• Maintain oil temperature: dipping many pieces at once lowers temperature; let oil return to heat between batches.
+• Maintain oil temperature: dipping many pieces at once lowers temperature; let the oil return to heat between batches.

 • Sauce timing matters: let it thicken just before adding chicken.
 If too thin, the chicken sogs; too thick, it glazes over hard.